fybrik/fybrik/connectors/opa/README.md

 ## Running in a cluster

 The connector is deployed by default as part of the Fybrik Helm chart.
-To use a [locally built image](#build-and-push-the-connector-image) add the following to the installation of the m4d chart:
+To use a [locally built image](#build-and-push-the-connector-image) add the following to the installation of the fybrik chart:

 ```bash
 --set opaConnector.image=${DOCKER_HOSTNAME}/${DOCKER_NAMESPACE}/opa-connector:${DOCKER_TAGNAME}